 Below is a video where Laura and Lorna with Ann Livingston speak on BC/Yukon Association of Drug War Survivors Fundraiser at VANDU

-Below is a video where Keith Smith speak on BC/Yukon Association of Drug War Survivors Fundraiser at VANDU
+Below is a video of BC/Yukon Association of Drug War Survivors Fundraiser at VANDU

 Below is a video where Aiyanas Ormond speaks on BC/Yukon Association of Drug War Survivors Fundraiser at VANDU